zsellera/openstint-transponder/README.md

 Unfortunately, I do not have the required analog brain to figure this out.
 I feel we should move to a 6-layer board: the `docs/antenna2.asc` ltspice sim suggests that increasing the turn count reduces the peak current less than the extra turns contribute to the magnetic moment (`~N*I*A`).
 Unfortunately, this is just a guess, and I'm not really enjoying the development based on trial-and-error.

+**UPDATE 2025-12-11:** I kept reading on NFC and alike topics.
+I think there are two ways forward:

+1. Keep the current design, it's not that bad after all.
+I see 3 areas for improvement: signal conditioniong (not sinusoidal enough), signal strength (minor problem) and board space (also minor).
+We can push the gate driver a bit further, up to the 4-500 mA range (I've done that before), solving the signal strength problem.
+Most NFC designs I've seen adds some LC-network between the push-pull stage and the antenna's LC-tank (improving both on power transfer and spectral purity).
+By removing the antenna loop from the top layer we can gain some board space (layer 2..4 should have 3-3-3 loops, 9 in total).
+We can move the components on top layer above the antenna wires, where the magnetic field is less perpendicular to the components (less eddy, more board space).
+No need for 6 layers.
+On the negative side, it can't support 1s batteries :(.
+2. Experiment with a totally different topology.
+The current limitation after all is the current which the FET driver can safely push through the antenna loop.
+Any phase difference between the driving signal and the LC-tank forces the driving current to go extreme.
+This is less of a problem with a single discrete transistor.
+If we add (+) a positive feedback from the LC-tank to the control signal of the MCU, we can approximate zero-voltage switching.
+By tuning the feedback*amplification to below-1, only the control signal could bring the circuit into oscillation.
+I'm looking at you, [Meissner oscillator](https://en.wikipedia.org/wiki/Armstrong_oscillator)...

 ## Manufacting

 See [relases](https://github.com/zsellera/openstint-transponder/releases/) for gerber, pos and BOM files.
 These are directly uploadable to (JLCPCB)[https://jlcpcb.com/].
 As of now (2025-12-10), manufacturing 5 panels (40 transponders) with assembly costs $160, while 20 panels (160 pcs of transponders) cost $300 (prices with shipping and taxes to EU).